Schunche/practiceGame/README.md

 # practiceGame
 This is a simple 2D platformer.
-This 'game' is for my personal development in coding.
+This 'game' is only for my personal development in coding.